programmfabrik/fylr-gitbook/plugins/overview.md

 * Repository: [https://github.com/programmfabrik/easydb-custom-data-type-iucn](https://github.com/programmfabrik/easydb-custom-data-type-iucn)
 * This is a custom data type.
-* This plugin was developed by Programmfabrik GmbH
+* This plugin was developed by Programmfabrik GmbH.

 ## `custom-data-type-link`